Champion 201463 - 6250/7850W Dual Fuel Generator

 Features

-For convenient monitoring of its status and activity, the control panel of the 201463 includes an Intelligauge meter, displaying voltage, frequency, and lifetime hours information.
+For convenient monitoring of its status and activity, the control panel of the 201463 includes an Intelligauge meter, which displays voltage, frequency and lifetime hours.

-Regarding security, the generator comes with an automatic low oil shut-off and an overload protection (circuit breaker), providing peace of mind during operation.
+From a security point of view, the generator is equipped with an overload protection (circuit breaker) and an automatic low oil shut-off, giving you a peace of mind during use.
 Champion's built-in surge protector (Volt Guard™) safeguards your equipment and appliances against voltage spikes.

 The unit also benefits from the CO Shield™ technology, which monitors accumulation of poisonous carbon monoxide (CO) gas produced by the engine's exhaust when the generator is running.
 If CO Shield™ detects elevated levels of CO gas, it automatically shuts off the engine and illuminates a red LED.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Champion 201463 also comes with some accessories: oil, propane hose and funnel are included.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Champion 201463 also comes with some accessories: funnel, oil and propane hose are included.
 The official storage cover and running cover are also available, as separate purchases.

 Product Video